LibraryOfCongress/seeing-lost-enclaves/research/questions.md

 # Questions

 Before beginning a project like this, I think it's healthy to think about what already exists, who's been listening for and collecting stories in a place, and, to guide one's own steps, to map out unknowns.
+The following questions may help guide you through the first step of this process, which is understanding the place you have chosen to relationally reconstruct.

 At the beginning, many of these questions will be hard to answer; that's OK – just bear them in mind as your work continues.